• Skip to main content

 You can apply for a retirement visa (pensionada) you can prove your monthly income is at least USD$2,500.
 Or, you can show investment or bank accounts with an average monthly balance equivalent to USD$145,000 for twelve months.

 Using the retirement Mexico visa means you are not allowed to engage in any paid employment.
-If you wish to start your own business or do something on the side you will probably need different immigration permission.
+If you wish to start your own business or do something on the side, you will probably need different immigration permission.
 If you don’t meet the income requirement for permanent residence, you can enter the country under a temporary visa for retirement.
 Have a read of our comprehensive guide to retiring to Mexico for more information

 Mexico Family Visas

 • If your spouse is a citizen or permanent resident of Mexico, you are probably eligible for residency.
 If your spouse is a citizen, you can apply for citizenship after living together in Mexico for two years.
-Please note that your status of spouse needs to be legally recognized in this country.
+Please note that your status as a spouse needs to be legally recognized in this country.

 • If one of your grandparents is a Mexican citizen or permanent resident, you can live in Mexico.
 After four years of living in Mexico, you can apply for permanent residency.

 • If your spouse has a Mexican grandparent or grandparent who is a permanent resident, you can live in Mexico.
-After four years of living in Mexico you can apply for permanent residency.
+After four years of living in Mexico, you can apply for permanent residency.
 Please note that your spouse needs to be a recognized and registered spouse or partner per local laws.

 Mexico work permits